TV46/LeafBlower/README.md

 # LeafBlower
 A tool for blowing leaves

+This tool auto detects the size of your window and moves the mouse in a zig-zag pattern to blow away all of your leaves!

-Feel free to sudmit pull requests to help out improving my code. :)
+Feel free to submit pull requests to help out improving my code. :)
 ## Features

 - Esc to exit
 - ~ to pause/resume
 - Auto window size detection
-- x64 support x32 coming soon
+- 64 bit support 32 bit version coming soon

 ## Roadmap